nlpic-aut/ML4021/index.md

 1. Selecting a research paper related to the thesis topic and obtaining approval (before the month of Aban).
 2. Presentation of the chosen paper (starting from the middle of Aban).
 3. Designing the relevant algorithms and implementing them.
-4. Uploading the implementation results along with a written report on the [Courses]([https://drive.google.com/file/d/1I0YnGZrfoRBAe-7urXM1Trm2GSefU6Xx/view?usp=sharing](https://courses.aut.ac.ir/)){:target="_blank"}.
+4. Uploading the implementation results along with a written report on the Courses.

 **The deadline for uploading is one day before the exam.**